-2820 Roosevelt Road, NTC Promenade, Point Loma
+2820 Roosevelt Road, NTC Promenade, Liberty Station

 The old Naval Training Center at Point Loma is now a perfect new neighborhood, a salmon-colored village with shops, groceries, restaurants, and even an arts center, all within a short walk — something like urban heaven on earth (albeit slightly marred by the periodic roars of aircraft).
 One of the amenities of the area is a new and very newfangled Italian restaurant, Solare.

 Solare is an offshoot of the well-respected Bella Italia in Pacific Beach.
 The restaurant’s owner, Stefano Ceresoli, is from Milan, and at his P.B. restaurant the fare is classically Milanese.
 With this new venture, he decided he wanted to do something different, a “green” restaurant with a less traditional menu.
 His chef, Mark Peliccia, a New York–born world traveler from a restaurant family, owns a home on a vineyard in Liguria, a province on the Mediterranean coast of Northern Italy.
 Liguria’s regional cuisine is light and bright, emphasizing seafood and vibrant vegetables — closer to Cal cuisine than the familiar heavy red sauces of the south or the austerity of the now-fashionable Tuscan table.
 At Solare, Peliccia’s cuisine is even more Californian, making liberal use of Asian ingredients for an Italian slant on fusion.